Welcome to The Gnostic Key

 The Steel Man Method

 The Steel Man Method is TGK's structured protocol for rigorous disagreement.
 It requires you to represent the strongest possible version of an opposing argument before critiquing it.
 This is the opposite of a straw man: it demands that you understand what you oppose well enough to articulate it better than its proponents might.
 The Steel Man is a practice, a tool for building genuine intellectual clarity rather than point-scoring.
 It is available to paid members and is one of the core tools of community engagement at TGK.
+If the original poster rejects a Steel Man, they must explain why in writing, with a public reason shown beneath the challenge reply.

 The Read